WikiLogic/wikilogic.github.io/README.md

 ## A quick overview of the architecture

-We are running several services each inside their own docker containers:
+We are running several services each inside their own [docker](https://www.docker.com/what-docker) containers:

- - The core is our graph Database: Neo4j.
-Updates are propogated by a few procedures which you can dig into in the [db repo](https://github.com/WikiLogic/Neo4JProcedures)
+ - The core is our graph Database: [Neo4j](https://neo4j.com/).
+Updates are propogated by a few [procedures](http://neo4j.com/docs/developer-manual/current/extending-neo4j/procedures/) written in Java (that's the language of Neo!)
- - This data is exposed to the world through our API, an Express server running on Node.
+ - This data is exposed to the world through our API, an [Express](https://expressjs.com/) server running on [Node](https://nodejs.org).
 This is the only container (so far) that can talk to the db container.
- - The UI is a React app served by Nginx which also acts as a proxy for the API.
+ - The UI is a [React](https://facebook.github.io/react/) app served by [Nginx](https://nginx.org) which also acts as a proxy for the API.
 All web requests come through this service.
 The plan is to turn this into a load balancer when the time comes.
- - For development the UI code is compiled using Webpack which lives in a 4th dev only container.
+ - For development the UI code is compiled using [Webpack](https://webpack.js.org/) which lives in a 4th dev only container.

- As an aside, these docs are built with docsify which uses Vue just to round our our tech.
-And to take it even further, the foundation site runs on WordPress - the theme for that is also sitting in a repo under this org.
+ As an aside, these docs are built with [docsify](https://docsify.js.org) which uses [Vue](https://vuejs.org/) just to throw in another JS framework.
+And to take it even further, the foundation site runs on [WordPress](https://wordpress.org/) - the theme for that also has [it's own repo](https://github.com/WikiLogic/foundation).
 So there are plenty of places to get stuck in!

 ---

 ## How to get Wikilogic running locally in development mode

-You will need [git](https://git-scm.com/) & [Docker](https://www.docker.com/) installed.
+You will need [git](https://git-scm.com/downloads) & [Docker](https://www.docker.com/community-edition) installed.

 Currently WL requires three repos to be cloned, the database repo, the API server repo and the Front End / proxy server repo.
 We suggest creating a `wikilogic` directory wherever you usually create projects with one caveat: if you're on a mac it should be somewhere under `Users` and if you're on a PC is should be somewhere under `/c/Users/you/`.
 This is because Docker uses Virtualbox to spin up a linux VM within which the docker magic can run.
 Virtualbox shares `Users` for OSX and `/c/Users/you/` for Windows by default.
 Though it is possible to change these if you want.
 So this is the project structure you're aiming at: